 Born the third daughter of Elizabeth Woodville and King Edward IV at Westminster Palace and named for her paternal grandmother, Cecily of York would become the second surviving daughter after the death of her fourteen year old sister Mary of York in 1482.

-In 1474, Cecily was betrothed to the son of James III of Scotland.
-This was very unpopular, and did not go ahead.
-In 1482, a further marriage for Cecily was considered, this time to the Duke of Albany, who had recently allied himself to Cecily's father.
-The Duke of Albany had ambitions of acquiring the Scottish throne for himself, but he did not achieve this aim and he died before a marriage to Cecily could take place.
+In 1474, Cecily was betrothed to the infant son of James III of Scotland.
+As the relationship between England and Scotland soured, this engagement became very unpopular and the agreement was broken off.
+In 1482, a further marriage for Cecily was considered, this time to the Duke of Albany – the exiled younger brother of James III of Scotland.
+Albany had recently allied himself with Cecily’s father Edward IV with an ambitious plan of taking the Scottish throne for himself, disposing of his current wife Anne de la Tour, marrying Cecily and reuniting England and Scotland.
+Sadly Albany’s plans were not meant to be and he died before a marriage to Cecily could take place.

 From The White Princess

 Cecily makes a sulky face.
 In the last weeks, before Richard the king rode out to battle, he ordered her to be married to Ralph Scrope, a next-to-nobody, to make sure that Henry Tudor could not claim her as a second choice of bride, after me.

 Cecily, like me, is a princess of York, marriage to any of us gives a man a claim to the throne.
 The shine was taken off me when gossip said that I was Richard’s lover, and Richard demeaned Cecily too by putting her in a lowly marriage.